 A typical sauce from the west of the Ivory Coast is kplé!
 Kplé baha (long sauce with pounded cassava) is a dish made from Irvingia gabonensis seeds.
 It is traditionally accompanied by cassava Foutou.
 But there are variants of kplè with ripe banana Foutou and with rice.

 Beans from the pods of large wild trees are dried to become kaklous.
 The kaklous, or sioko, are then used in sauces, particularly for Beté and Baoule recipes.
 In different regions it has different names: Kplé ba in the west and Kaklou for the Akans or Mandé.

 14. Gouagoussou Sauce

 Djoumblé is dried okra.
 It is also an Ivorian dish from the Baoule people, who live in the center of the country.
-Both fresh and dried okra can be used in the various recipes, known respectively as N’Tro sauce or seed sauce.
-This sauce can be accompanied by foutou banana or yam, rice or placali.
+Both fresh and dried okra can be used in various recipes, known respectively as N’Tro sauce or seed sauce.
+This sauce can be accompanied by Foutou banana or yam, rice, or placali.

 16. Aubergine Sauce

 This eggplant sauce recipe can be made with fish, chicken, beef, or any other meat.

 In Côte d’Ivoire, leaf sauce is generally a mixture of potato leaves and spinach or one or the other.
 It is eaten either with rice, yam, or plantain.

 18. Gnangnan Sauce